Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Reporting Gateway usage event - manual reporting for offline mode

 You can view the environment in **Amplify Central > Topology** once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.

-When offline usage reporting is on, `CENTRAL_USAGEREPORTING_OFFLINE=true` (default = false), the `CENTRAL_USAGEREPORTING_SCHEDULE` variable determines how often usage numbers are saved (default and minimum = "@hourly").
-For additional cron schedules information, see [Scheduled jobs](https://github.com/Axway/agent-sdk/blob/main/pkg/jobs/README.md#scheduled-jobs).
-Note that offline ignores the `CENTRAL_USAGEREPORTING_INTERVAL` value that is only used for online reporting.

-In addition to setting `CENTRAL_USAGEREPORTING_OFFLINE=true`, the `CENTRAL_ENVIRONMENTID` variable must be set.
-The usage report requires a valid Environment ID and cannot retrieve it in Offline mode.
-This can be retrieved with the axway cli, see [Retrieve a list of all available environments](/docs/integrate_with_central/cli_central/cli_environments#retrieve-a-list-of-all-available-environments).

 The offline report is generated every month and saved to the [agent_dir]/data/reports directory as `YYYY_MM_DD_usage_report.json`.